Pur3-MAlice/bear-minimum/README.md

 ## **During Development Testing**
 During the development process, I was manually testing in the following ways:-
 1. Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VSCode.
-1. Asked a Data Scientist friend to review the pages and it's responsiveness and they had no comments on improvments that could be made with just HTML and CSS in the timeframe.
+1. Asked a Data Scientist friend to review the pages and its responsiveness and they had no comments on improvements that could be made with just HTML and CSS in the timeframe.
 ### ***Manual Testing:***
 * During testing, I used three browsers to ensure cross-compatibility.
 The browsers used were:
   1. Chrome